What Does Your Facebook Engagement Look Like?

 Videos are a great way to connect with potential customers.
 They give you a chance to show off your personality.
-And videos allow you to provide information far quicker than you can with written copy.
+And videos allow you to provide information far quicker than you can with a written copy.
 While putting together a video can be intimidating, do not let that stop you.
-With a smartphone you are capable of putting together a short and professional looking video in a small amount of time.
+With a smartphone, you are capable of putting together a short and professional looking video in a small amount of time.
 Challenge yourself to create some video content this week.

 #3 – Be Funny!